-Assistant in Biological Science; Responsible for teaching BSC2010.
+Teaching Faculty I; Responsible for teaching BSC2010.
 Received his PhD from Columbia University in 2010 and did post-doctoral research at Florida State University's College of Medicine.
 His research interests are in signaling pathways and the regulation of cell division.